• Skip to primary navigation

 It is a combination of mayo, sour cream, and spices that's used as a dip for veggies or as a salad dressing.
 In fact, it's the most popular dressing in the United States!
 In my recipe, I add buttermilk, lemon juice, and freshly minced garlic for a real zesty kick and amazing flavor.

-Will it make you fat?
+Will ranch dressing make you fat?

 It is fine to be enjoyed in moderation.
 A serving size of 2 tablespoons (homemade) has 137 calories, 15.7g of fat, and 1g of carbs.
 That's definitely a little healthier than Hidden Valley Ranch, which has 140 calories, 14g of fat, and 2g of carbs.
 The homemade version has no unhealthy preservatives or chemicals in it like the packet or bottled version does.